thibaultyou/tradingview-alerts-processor/docs/install/1a_Node.md

 ### 💄 Optional steps

 >
-> For those steps you need to be logged in your instance, see the first command in [Step 3 - Install and configure app](#%F0%9F%9A%80-install-and-configure-app)
+> For those steps you need to be logged in your instance, see the first command in [🚀 Install and configure app](#%F0%9F%9A%80-install-and-configure-app)
 >

 - Check app logs :